SquareBracketAssociates/Booklet-CORMAS/Chapters/CORMAS/chap_ecec/ECEC-Model.md

 $$

-%  fig1 was made with R script available in this repo : script/fig1.R
+%  logisticCurves was created with R script available in: script/logisticCurves.R
 ![Logistic equation and its sigmoid curves \(r = 0.2 and k = 10\)](figures/logisticCurves.png width=100&label=sigmoth)

 #### The Foragers